 Full-time faculty

 Gabriela D’Andrea, ARAD RTS began her training at Cisne Negro Dance Studio in São Paulo, Brazil where she obtained her Advanced Foundation.
 After completing her B. Sc. in Biology, she moved to Boulder, CO and went back to dancing and teaching.
 Under the direction of Ms Vera Stephenson, RAD Examiner, she passed RAD exams Advanced 1 and 2 while also teaching.
 She completed her Certificate of Higher Education: Dance Education with the RAD in 2017 and earned the Registered Teaching Status in 2019.
 She prepared students for exams in Rome for 3 years at Accademia del Balletto before moving to Maryland.
 In 2022 she completed the level 1 teacher training in Rambert Grades syllabus for contemporary dance.
-She has joined ABSA in 2020 and currently teaches ballet and creative dance at the Greenbelt Dance Program.
+She joined ABSA in 2020 and currently teaches ballet and creative dance at the Greenbelt Dance Program.

 Substitutes and Choreography consultants